 Sairek tucked his staff under his arm as he unfolded it and began to read it.
 His teeth began to grit even tighter together the more he read it.

-It was the EXACT same handwriting as Avotash in the letter... the EXACT same signature... all talking about a place called 'Karvadean', how this 'Varhi' would investigate it alone to do a routine check, for five-thousand seru—literally hundreds of times more seru than such a job should be worth, given how much he knew his father paid the castle guards anyways for similar jobs, and that was only a couple hundred at most which was already fairly generous in pay, though, they could afford it.
-The economy in Ceareste was excellent, ironically thanks to Masir's willingness to trade over the past few months.
+It was the EXACT same handwriting as Avotash in the letter... the EXACT same signature... all talking about a place called 'Karvadean', how this 'Varhi' would investigate it alone to do a routine check, for five-thousand seru—literally deozens of times more seru than such a job should be worth, given how much he knew his father paid the castle guards anyways for similar jobs, and that was only a couple hundred at most which was already fairly generous in pay, though, they could afford it.
+The economy in Ceareste was excellent, ironically thanks to Masirean's willingness to trade over the past few months.
 It had only climbed since then.

 "Well...?"
 Nayleen pressed him.

-“...It's the exact same handwriting and signature as I had saw in the letter at the castle.
-Everything he has said is real in this contract..."
+“...It's the exact same handwriting and signature as I had saw in the letter at the castle multiple times.
+Everything he has claimed is real in this contract..."
 Sairek whispered.
 “I...
 I..."
 He stammered, then shook his head.
 "I—don’t know what to do…” He managed to get out finally, shaking his head and squeezing his eyes shut.
 “This document even explains why he was sent out to investigate, to find the cause of the disease of that guy and to find the five missing knight's status, as well as find out the status of the village, but if what happened is true, it... it sounds a lot like… like…”

 “Your mother…?”
 Cyial whispered and finished for him.
 Sairek gulped and nodded.